TejasQ/basically-fullstack-graphql/README.md

-# Basically, Fullstack GraphQL
+# Basically, Full-stack GraphQL

-This _pretty trivial_ project aims at introduction a newcomer to GraphQL and the way it works.
-The code aims to explain the client and the server side.
+This _fairly trivial_ project aims at introducing a newcomer to GraphQL and the way it works.
+The code aims to explain the client and the server side of things.

 The source code has been heavily commented and documented in order to explain what's going on.
-It is highly recommended to read through, do _not_ be afraid!
+It is highly recommended to read through it.
+Do _not_ be afraid!

 ## Getting Started